lightning/bolts/02-peer-protocol.md

 Upon disconnection:
   - the channel is no longer considered quiescent.

+Dependent Protocols:
+  - MUST specify all states that terminate quiescence.
+    - NOTE: this prevents batching executions of protocols that depend on quiescence.

 ### Rationale

 The normal use would be to cease sending updates, then wait for all